dmbarbour/wikilon/docs/AwelonLang.md

 Awelon reserves the `@` character to support hierarchical structure.

-Words of form `foo@dict` refers to the definition of `foo` in context of `@dict`.
-Similarly, `42@d` is `[41 succ]@d` is `[41@d succ@d]`, and `"hello"@d` is `[104 "ello" cons]@d`, and `$secureHash@d` will interpret the secure hash definition in context of `d`.
+Words of form `foo@dict` refers to the definition of `foo` in context of `dict`.
+Similarly, `42@d` is `[41 succ]@d` is `[41@d succ@d]`, and `"hello"@d` is `[104 "ello" cons]@d`, and `$secureHash@d` will interpret the secure hash  resource in context of `d`.
 Even some annotations may be usefully qualified, e.g. `(eq_z)@d` would reference the definition of `z@d`.
 These namespace qualifiers are second-class.
 No space is permitted between a word or block and the `@dict` qualifier.
 Logically, `foo@d` can be understood as just another word.

-The dictionary name must also be a valid word, syntactically.
-How dictionary `@d` is defined is left to the dictionary representation, which Awelon language doesn't specify, but ideally should support lightweight dictionary structure sharing and efficient update.
+The dictionary component must be a valid word syntactically.
+How dictionary `d` is defined is left to the dictionary representation and programming environment, which Awelon language doesn't specify.
+But I suggest dictionaries should be first class values with lightweight structure sharing and efficient update.

 Importantly, hierarchical dictionaries only permit the parent to reference child.
 There is no means for child to reference parent, no `..` path.
-Consequently, hierarchical dictionaries can be validated and evaluated and shared without context.
+There should be no cyclic dependencies.
+Consequently, hierarchical dictionaries can always be validated and evaluated and shared without context.
 This structural constraint is valuable for many [application model](ApplicationModel.md) patterns that involve messaging or publish-subscribe of full dictionaries, or use of dictionaries as documents or databases or other objects.

-By Law of Demeter, programmers should avoid multi-level qualifiers like `foo@xy@zzy`, and it would be sensible to raise a warning when observed.
-However, such constructs may appear in the course of evaluation, and are read right to left, i.e. we look for meaning of `foo@xy` within dictionary `@zzy`.
+By Law of Demeter, programmers should avoid direct use of multi-level qualifiers like `foo@xy@zzy`, and it would be sensible to raise a warning when observed.
+However, such constructs may appear in the course of evaluation, and are read right to left, i.e. we would look for meaning of `foo@xy` within dictionary `zzy`.

 ### Localization

 As a special optimization for hierarchical dictionaries, we may eliminate qualifiers that don't contribute to the program's behavior.
-For example, if natural numbers mean the same thing to the parent as they do to the child (based on underlying definitions of `zero` and `succ`), then `42@child` may be rewritten to just `42`.
+For example, if natural numbers mean the same thing to the parent as they do to the child `d` (based on underlying definitions of `zero` and `succ`), then `42@d` may be rewritten to just `42`.

+## Staged Programming

+Staged programming is disciplined partial evaluation.
+In practice, partial evaluation is difficult to control.
+It's easy to accidentally delay computations, or for optimizations to change behavior in unexpected ways.
+Staged programming makes clear what must be evaluated when.
+This could be achieved with support in the syntax or type systems.

+For Awelon, I propose use of annotations to make useful assertions about internal structure of otherwise opaque functions.
+Consider:

+        [A](now) == [A]     construction of [A] completed [F](stage) == [F]   iff F does not contain (now) [F](later)          hides F from (stage)

+This is conceptually based on a discrete temporal logic.
+Here `(stage)` allows us to insist that all `(now)` computations are completed, while `(later)` tags a value and supports multi-staged programming.
+Evaluation of word definitions should be implicitly staged, such that `(now)` raises an error if not statically eliminated and `(stage)` never needs to examine definitions.
+This could also be extended to multiple independent clocks by introducing annotations of form `(now_foo)`, `(stage_foo)`, and `(later_foo)` with arbitrary symbol `foo`.

+Syntactic support is feasible via editable views, and valuable for distinguishing static and dynamic arguments.
+These annotations could be checked dynamically or even statically without too much difficulty.
+Conveniently, staged programming is separated from the `(dyn)` annotation for local dynamic types.

-## Staged and Generic Programming
+## Generic Programming

-Staged programming is a form of constant propagation.
-Awelon does not support this explicitly, but can model it.
-However, for staging to work in practice usually requires some syntactic support to clearly distinguish which computations are in which stage, and ensure uniform propagation of the staged constants.
-I am interested in use of editable views to extend Awelon with staging.

-I'm especially interested in staging for generic programming - e.g. working with functions overloaded on data types or traits.
-In this case, our earlier stage would propagate information about the future program context, the types that will be on the stack.
-Multiple stage passes may be required, depending on how sophisticated the static type inference algorithms.
-A suitable *Editable View* can act as an extension to Awelon to make this feasible, and dictionaries can be developed that almost uniformly use generic programming.
+Awelon is generic for universally quantified types, which is useful but incomplete.
+Ideally, we should be able to support Haskell-style typeclasses, such that we can vary an `add` function based on the type of inputs.
+Staged programming is a prerequisite for generic programming to be efficient, i.e. such that we can propagate typeful metadata and compute an optimized program before we propagate the arguments.

+I don't have a good story for generic programming yet.
+But it seems feasible.